-

 The taste of the brewed tea is sweetish-tobacco, fruity-spicy, with a candy-like sourness, spicy tobacco notes, similar to the aroma of an empty paper package that recently contained grandfather's shag.

-The infusion is oily, viscous, very easy to drink, leaving a slight tingling sensation with a fleeting chill.
-As the infusions increase, a pleasant astringency, the viscosity of ripe Chinese persimmon and a slight sourness are added.
+The infusion is oily and viscous, very easy to drink, leaving a slight tingling sensation with a fleeting chill.
+As you steep more, a pleasant tartness, the viscosity of ripe Chinese persimmon, and a slight sourness emerge.

-The aftertaste is bright, with a fruity-floral, tobacco-woody base, nuances of dried apricots and dried fruits.
+The aftertaste is bright, with a fruity-floral, tobacco-woody base, and hints of dried apricots and dried fruits.

-The most suitable utensil for brewing this puer is a well-used teapot made of Yixing clay.
-If you don’t have one, a porcelain gaiwan will do just fine.
-You shouldn’t put a lot of tea leaves in, the infusion will be too strong, the subtle notes will be blurred, and you won’t be able to feel the true tea state.
-The proportion is 4-5 grams per 100 ml of boiling water.
+The most suitable teapot for brewing this pu-erh is a well-used Yixing clay teapot.
+If you don't have one, a porcelain gaiwan will do just fine.
+Avoid using too many tea leaves, as the infusion will be too strong, the subtle notes will be blurred, and you won't be able to experience the true essence of the tea.
+The recommended ratio is 4-5 grams of tea leaves per 100 ml of boiling water.

-It will be a worthy gift for an experienced tea lover, in particular for connoisseurs of collectible aged shengs.
-Each pancake from this series is released under its own individual number.
+A worthy gift for an experienced tea lover, particularly those who appreciate collectible aged shengs.
+Each cake in this series is individually numbered.

 |